ShankyTiwari/laravel-verify-mobile-number/README.md

 # laravel-verify-mobile-number
-This simple Laravel application to verify user's mobile number
+This is asimple Laravel application to verify user's mobile number